-According to the Law On Advocates and Advocates' Activity, the legal profession "is an independent legal institution which professionally carries out legal defence."37 Its functions are based on the principles of the supremacy of law, independence, democracy, humanity, fairness publicity and confidentiality.
+According to the Law on Advocates and Advocates' Activity, the legal profession "is an independent legal institution which professionally carries out legal defence."
+Its functions are based on the principles of the supremacy of law, independence, democracy, humanity, fairness publicity and confidentiality.
+Below the confidentiality.

-The Bar Association is the main governing body of the legal profession, established under law, 39 which exercises key functions related to the regulation of the profession.
-It is a nongovernmental independent self-governing organization comprised of all advocates of the Republic of Azerbaijan.
-41
+The Bar Association is the main governing body of the legal profession, established under law,39 which exercises key functions related to the regulation of the profession.40 It is a nongovernmental independent self-governing organization comprising of all advocates of the Republic of Azerbaijan.41

-Under the Law On Advocates and Advocates' Activity, the Bar Association's role is, inter alia, to prevent interference with the work of lawyers or pressure on them by the prosecutorial, judicial and other authorities or persons and to adopt independent decisions on matters of self-governance.
+Under the Law on Advocates and Advocates' Activity, the Bar Association's role is, inter alia, to prevent interference with the work of lawyers or pressure on them by the prosecutorial, judicial and other authorities or persons and to adopt independent decisions on matters of self-governance.
 The Charter itself does not contain such clear-cut language on the role of the Bar Association in regard to lawyers, stating only that the Bar Association "defends the rights of its members".
-43 The objective of the legal profession as a whole under the Law On Advocates and Advocates' Activity is "the protection of rights, freedoms and legitimate interests of natural and legal persons and the provision of high quality legal assistance to those persons."44 Under the Charter of the Bar Association,
+The objective of the legal profession as a whole under Law on Advocates and Advocates' Activity is "the protection of rights, freedoms and legitimate interests of natural and legal persons and the provision of high quality legal assistance to those persons."
+Under the Charter of the Bar Association, it is the duty of the Bar Association and its members "to defend rights and freedoms and interests of people protected by law, to provide high quality professional legal assistance with honour and to improve the image of the profession".